axoflow/axosyslog-core-docs/content/chapter-destinations/configuring-destinations-elasticsearch-http/_index.md

 ## Example: Sending log data to Elasticsearch {#example-destination-elasticsearch-http}

-The following example defines a `elasticsearch-http()` destination, with only the required options.
+The following example defines an `elasticsearch-http()` destination, with only the required options.

 ```shell
    destination d_elasticsearch_http {